Skip to content

 How to prepare

-Crafting an accurate estimate requires you to interact with a plethora of individuals and a mass of data, especially if you’ve been job costing consistently.
+Crafting an accurate estimate for a paint job requires you to interact with a plethora of individuals and a mass of data, especially if you’ve been job costing consistently.

 You can only do this effectively, however, if you’re starting with a great process that allows you to standardize procedures, tasks, and operations.
 Your standardized processes should include bidding.
 For this reason, you must create a systemic approach to facilitate an accurate bid for every job.